terrysahaidak/react-native-gallery-toolkit/website/docs/pager.md

 ### `shouldHandleGestureEvent`

 Callback method to decide whether gesture should be handled or ignored, this could be a **Worklet or Function**.

+Useful when we need to disable the pager's pan gesture handler on some interaction.

 type | default | required
 ------ | ------ | ------